 During a 33-state audit of incidents that occurred from 2015 to 2016, the U.S. Department of Health and Human Services discovered 134 cases of possible neglect, sexual abuse, or physical abuse.

 Texas had the third-most incidents with nine, ranked behind Illinois (17) and Michigan (13).
 Investigators determined that in 38 of the cases, no records existed confirming that the incident was reported to law enforcement.

 Also, roughly 80% of the unreported cases involved sexual abuse or rape.
 Federal law requires nursing homes to promptly report these criminal incidents.

 If You Suspect Nursing Home Abuse

 Look for common signs of nursing home abuse.

 If you suspect your parent is being abused in a nursing home facility, take these steps:

 - Talk with your parent.
-If he remains lucid he may share with you the details of the abuse he or she has experienced.
+If they remain lucid they may share with you the details of the abuse he or she has experienced.
 However, your parent may decline to talk with you, fearful of the potential ramifications.
-Make careful observations, document everything and take photos.
+Urge your parent to be honest.
+Make careful observations, document everything, and take photos.

 - Consider installing a “granny cam” in your parent’s nursing home room.
 This device can serve as a deterrent for future incidents or even record them if they take place.
 You also may want to alert the nursing home of your plans to do this.

-- Let the facility’s administrators know about your suspicions and that you are keeping a careful eye of your parent’s situation.
+- Let the facility’s administrators know about your suspicions and that you are keeping a careful eye on your parent’s situation.
 Stridently advocate for administrators to make changes.